jeffhowarth/eeprimer/lessons/sentinel.md

 2. Enable yourself to filter the two MODIS collections (daiily and 8-day) and the Sentinel collections with the same month and year criteria.

-3. Allow yourself to filter the Sentinel collection with a Geometry point.

-4. Display both MODIS collections and the Sentinel collection as map layers with the same RGB composite (SWIR2, NIR, and green),
+3. Display both MODIS collections and the Sentinel collection as map layers with the same RGB composite (SWIR2, NIR, and green),

-5. Change the base layer to 'TERRAIN' and center the map on the Geometry point.
+4. Change the base layer to 'TERRAIN'.

 When you are set, use the MODIS 8-day layer to show the fire scars that are visible in California for October 2020.
 Then create a point in the middle of a scar and rerun the script to draw the Sentinel layer.